 The best case scenario for Willy would have been a season of American culture indoctrination while he was still living in his home country, Cameroon.
 The good news was how God led him to a good local church that befriended, served, helped, and equipped him with all things about being a Christian in our culture.

 Everyone is not as fortunate as Willy.
 Some parents rear their children in fear-based contexts that perpetuates fear.
 They identify the taboos in the culture around them, isolate their children from them, without realizing the importance of incrementally (and biblically) introducing them to the culture they will inhabit.

 These children grow up socially awkward, culturally disengaged, and evangelistically hindered because of their “sheltered in Cameroon while living in America” childhood.
 They live with inordinate fears about the culture, borne out of ignorance, poor parenting, and bad theology.
 Rarely do these adults have unsaved friends.

 How sad is that?

 Jesus had scores of unsaved friends.
 Wait a minute!
 All of His friends were unsaved.
-Jesus was sent to an unsaved world, in order to live in it, engage it, and serve it, for the purpose of converting it (Philippians 2:5-11).
+Jesus came to an unsaved world, to live in it, engage it, and serve it, to convert it (Philippians 2:5-11).
 His missionary efforts in our culture are legend.
 There have been books written about how He lived in the world, while not overcome by the world.